-Table 22: 2019-2021 Housing Program Summary & Objectives (4-Year Period)
+Table 28: 2019-2021 Housing Program Summary & Objectives (4-Year Period)

-Prior & Current Objective/Actions Schedule/ Accomplishments

-Policies Responsible

-Agency

-Goal#1: Seek a balance of ho ousing opportunities appropriate for the range of jobs available a ind planned in the city.
+Prior & Current Policies Objective/Actions Schedule/ Responsible Agency Accomplishments Goal#1: Seek a balance of housing op Goal#1: Seek a balance of housing opportunities appropriate for the range of jobs available and planned in the city.
 Policy 1.
-1. Consider the Action 1.1.1: The City will perform a December 2020 The "Jobs/Housing effects of new employment, jobs/housing balance analysis and plan that Analysis" was not particularly in relation to will allow the City to better plan for the Community completed.
-The City of housing demands, when appropriate mix of housing based on the Development Imperial was unable to new commercial or types of new employment opportunities as fill a planning position industrial development is well as to consider when reviewing proposed which prevented this proposed. commercial and industrial developments.
-The action from being met jobs/housing analysis will also include a during this planning survey of wages and salaries in the City to period and action will determine which housing types should be continue. encouraged.
-Goal#2: Ensure that the City will provide a range of housing that varies suf ficiently in terms o of cost, design, size, the housing needs of all economic segments of that which can be supported J J Policy 2.1.
-Action 2.1.1: Continue to establish and adopt Ongoing; The City will continue to Intergovernmental, public objectives indicating the amount of housing Annual Review aggressively pursue and private cooperation needed to correct existing shortages and meet housing needs for the shall be encouraged to projected growth needs within the City.
-The Community lower income.
-Action for achieve an adequate goal shall be to meet the City of Imperial's Development this item will continue. supply of affordable RHNA goals.
-Department housing.
-Action 2.1.2: Allow and encourage December 2020 The "Development in tioning. developers to "piggyback" or file concurrent December 2020 process" brochure has application (i.e., rezones, tentative tract Community not been completed.
-The maps, conditional use permits, variance Development City of Imperial was requests, etc.) if multiple approvals are Department unable to fill a planning required, and if consistent with applicable Department position which prevented processing requirements.
-The City will this action from being encourage this method of application filing met during this planning by developing an informative brochure about period and action will the development process. continue.
-Action 2.1.3: Continue to pursue the Ongoing; The City has not been annexation of adjacent properties to the Annual Review successful in annexing north and east of the City.
-Allitual Keview residential parcels north and east of the city.
-Community during this planning Development period and Department • Astion 2.4 A. Continue 1 11 I ARGO - action will continue.
-Action 2.1.4: Continue to work with LAFCO Ongoing The City has not been on future land the City plans to annex when City Manager, successful in annexing determining what land will be annexed into Community residential parcels the City, staff will ensure that the land Development during this planning includes or has the potential to include a period and action will variety of housing types and uses. continue.
+1. Consider the effects of new employment, particularly in relation to housing demands, when new commercial or industrial development is proposed.
+Action 1.1.1: The City will perform a jobs/housing balance analysis and plan that will allow the City to better plan for the appropriate mix of housing based on the types of new employment opportunities as well as to consider when reviewing proposed commercial and industrial developments.
+The jobs/housing analysis will also include a survey of wages and salaries in the City to determine which housing types should be encouraged.
+Community Development The "Jobs/Housing Analysis" was not completed.
+The City of Imperial was unable to fill a planning position which prevented this action from being met during this planning period and action will continue.
+Goal#2: Ensure that the City will provide a range of housing that varies sufficiently in terms of cost, design, size, location and tenure to meet the housing needs of all economic segments of the community at a level no greater than that which can be supported by the infrastructure.
+Policy 2.1.
+Intergovernmental, public and private cooperation shall be encouraged to achieve an adequate supply of affordable housing.
+Action 2.1.1: Continue to establish and adopt objectives indicating the amount of housing needed to correct existing shortages and meet projected growth needs within the City.
+The goal shall be to meet the City of Imperial's RHNA goals.
+Ongoing; Annual Review Community Development Department The City will continue to aggressively pursue housing needs for the lower income.
+Action for this item will continue.

+Action 2.1.2: Allow and encourage developers to "piggyback" or file concurrent application (i.e., rezones, tentative tract maps, conditional use permits, variance requests, etc.) if multiple approvals are required, and if consistent with applicable processing requirements.
+The City will encourage this method of application filing by developing an informative brochure about the development process.
+December 2020 Community Development Department The "Development process" brochure has not been completed.
+The City of Imperial was unable to fill a planning position which prevented this action from being met during this planning period and action will continue. adjacent properties to the north and east of the City.
+Ongoing; Annual Review Community Development Department The City has not been successful in annexing residential parcels during this planning period and action will continue.
+Action 2.1.4: Continue to work with LAFCO on future land the City plans to annex when determining what land will be annexed into the City, staff will ensure that the land includes or has the potential to include a variety of housing types and uses.
+Ongoing City Manager, Community Development The City has not been successful in annexing residential parcels during this planning period and action will continue.
+Policy 2.2.
+Ensure code amendments to development standards and/or processing requirements do not adversely impact housing costs.
+Zoning Code and access impacts to affordable housing Ongoing City Manager, Community Development This zoning Code Amendment has not been completed due to staff changes.
+This policy is still consistent with the needs of the city and will continue to be an action item.